One Day in Dresden

 #7 Walk through the Kunsthofpassage

 If you’re visiting Dresden just for 1 day, don’t miss the Kunsthofpassage in the Neustadt part of the city.
-Kunsthofpassage is basically a cool alleyway brimming with art, creativity and cute bookshops and cafes.
+Kunsthofpassage is a hidden gem in Dresden—a colorful alleyway filled with quirky art installations, creative flair, cozy cafés, and charming little bookshops.
+It’s the perfect spot to wander, snap photos, and soak up local vibes.
 One of its unique highlights is the super colorful “Courtyard of Elements”.
 If it’s a rainy day in Dresden, make sure to spot the installation in front of a building’s facade: a complex of funnels and gutters which transforms rain into music.
 Wow.

 Address: Görlitzer Str.
 21-25, 01099 Dresden